Teleop-Autonoumy/calibration_tools/lidar-cam-calib-related/README.md

 YOUR_INDEX here refers to the index number of the pair YOUR_NAME here refers to the name of the pair

-If it work well, the image below will be shown.
+If it works well, the image below will be shown.

 <img src="./src/autocore_camera_lidar_calib/pic/chess.png" alt="fixture" style="zoom: 40%;" />